 whom these presents shall come, it is the King's pleasure, by

-this patent, to confer on the Lord George Boleyn
+this patent, to present the Lady Anne Boleyn

 .Y O U A R E M Y L U S Tlike a rose on the grave of love

 Anne has been living on this Earth for twenty-seven years.Orientation: